 Please note, that we do allow the submission of previously published work.
 However, such papers, when accepted, are excluded from the proceedings and when selecting papers for oral presentation, preference is given to original work.

-We are happy to announce Peter Schlicht, Project Manager for Autonomous Driving at Volkswagen Group Research, who will give an invited talk at the workshop.
+We are happy to announce that Peter Schlicht, Project Manager for Autonomous Driving at Volkswagen Group Research, and Professor Daniel Keren from Haifa University will give invited talks at the workshop.

 This workshop aims to provide interesting talks - both by expert invited speakers and great participants - and lively discussions.
 To achieve that, we have an invited talk with dedicated time for discussions.
 Moreover, we propose two sessions with talks for selected papers, again with time for discussions.
 We will issue a best paper award; the winner will receive a certificate and a prize.
 All accepted papers will be presented at a poster session in the end.